davidgranstrom/SuperPrism/README.md

 How to define custom diffusers
 ------------------------------

 Diffusers are synths intended to do processing on a individual speakers.
-Take a look at the function `newDiffuser` in `diffusers.scd`.
-The name should correspond to a SynthDef, and you would also need to specify a target group.
+Take a look at `diffusers.scd` to see how it works.
+The name should correspond to a SynthDef and you should also specify a target group.
 Groups are defined in `main.scd`.

-If needed you should also create control buses to be able to set the effect parameter and store them between invocations.
+Keeping the diffusers in separate groups is useful to define the the order of execution of the effects.
+As it it configured now it works similar to effect chain ins in DAW:s top -> down.
+If needed you could also create control buses to be able to set the effect parameter and store them between invocations.
 (The process of adding new diffusers could be automated in the future if needed).

 ### I/O Scheme